 Brushing your cat based on the frequency is determined by the length and thickness of the coat as well as the time of year.
 Frequent brushing is essential to keep your cat from getting hairballs which can sometimes require surgery to remove.

 Brush shorthaired cats once weekly and longhaired cats every other day.
 When the warm weather hits in the Spring, you may need to groom more often as your cat sheds her winter coat.
 As a rule of thumb, if you pet your cat and fur comes out, she needs brushing.
-For quality brushes you can try and search here: https://activefelinesolutions.com.au/ for designs that suits your cat’s character or gender.
+For quality brushes you can try and search on pet shops or other online shops like the activefelinesolutions.com.au for designs that suits your cat’s character or gender.

 A brush that especially effective at removing hair, but care should be taken when using it.
 Don’t start by enthusiastically raking your cat’s backbone and drawing blood.
 Gently stroke her, then draw the brush across the very top of her coat without catching any hair in the teeth or bristles.
 Concentrate on getting her used to the feel of the brush or comb.
 Then gradually work the brush more deeply into the coat, stopping short of raking the scalp.
 Don’t force it, and stop when your cat has had enough.

 If you have several cats with varying coats, you may need more than one type of brush or comb.
 Don’t assume that what works for one will work for all.
 You may have to try several different brush or comb types before finding one that works well on a particular cat.